Picture

 The Calhoun-Gordon Council for a Literate Community was organized in 1991 and has remained an active presence in both school systems and the business community since its formation.
 In 2001, it was successful in accomplishing the arduous process of certifying Gordon County as a literate community.
 Today, the Council supports adult learners at Georgia Northwestern Technical College as well as young learners throughout both school systems.
 It works to create and maintain positive attitudes about education, literacy and the value of a high school credential.

-Mashburn serves as Board President, while Stephens serves as Secretary, Goble serves as Chief Financial Officer, Nelson serves as treasurer and Vaughn, the only Charter member, serves as Executive Advisor.
+Mashburn serves as Board President, while Stephens serves as Secretary, Wrisley serves as Chief Financial Officer, Nelson serves as Treasurer and Vaughn, the only Charter member, serves as Executive Advisor.
 Joni Harbin is the agency’s Executive Director.
 Calhoun-Gordon Council for a Literate Community is a United Way agency.

 The Calhoun-Gordon Council for a Literate Community is an active entity in our community.
 The council is comprised of community leaders, local educators, and representatives from the surrounding business community.
 We have an executive board comprised of a Director, President, Secretary, Treasurer and CFO.
 As a member of the Certified Literacy Community Project (CLCP), our main purpose is to increase literacy and promote literacy awareness in Calhoun and Gordon County.
 Our local council meets quarterly to plan and implement projects and fundraisers to achieve these goals.

-We focus on two main areas: Adult Education and Family Literacy.
+We focus on adult education, family literacy, literacy awareness, and high school graduation rates.
 Please visit these pages to learn more about our work in these areas.

 FACTS about literacy in Georgia: